f5devcentral/f5-agility-labs-waf/docs/waf241/module2 - positive sec/lab1/lab1.rst

 Testing WAF Policy
 ~~~~~~~~~~~~~~~~~~~~~

 #.
-On the Linux Client desktop launch Burp Suite Community Edition. **Do not click mulitple times.
+On the Linux Client desktop launch Burp Suite Community Edition. **DO NOT click multiple times.
 It takes a few moments to load on first launch**.

 .. image:: images/burp.png
   :width: 60 px

-2. Click **Next** on Temporary project and then click **Start Burp**. **Do not accept any offers to update the software**.
+2. Take the default setting of **Temporary project** by clicking **Next** and then click **Start Burp** with the default settings. **Do not accept any offers to update the software**.
 #.
-Click on the **Proxy** tab and click on **Intercept is on** to turn it off.
+Click on the **Proxy** tab and click on the "blue" **Intercept is on** button to turn it off.
 #.
-Click the **Open Browser** button and wait for several moments for the built-in Burp Browser to open.
+Click the **Open Browser** button and **wait for several moments** for the built-in Burp Browser to open.
 Your setup should look like this:

 .. image:: images/browser.png
   :width: 600 px

-4. In the Burp browser paste in: ``https://juiceshop.f5agility.com/`` but do **NOT** hit the Return key yet.
+5. In the Burp browser paste in: ``https://juiceshop.f5agility.com/`` but do **NOT** hit the Return key yet.
 #.
-Back in Burp Console click on **Intercept is off** to turn it back on.
+Back in Burp Console click on **Intercept is off** button to turn it back on.
 #.
-In Burp browser click in the URL bar and hit the **Return** key on your keyboard to send the request for ``https://juiceshop.f5agility.com/``
+In Burp browser click in the whitespace of the URL bar twice so the URL is NOT highlighted and hit the **Return** key on your keyboard to send the request for ``https://juiceshop.f5agility.com/``
 #.
 You will notice Burp Console will popover the browser with the intercepted request.
 You can now decide which actions to take real-time before sending the requests.

+..
+Important:: You may see some requests mixed in that are Google related.
+These are produced automatically by the browser and you can safely forward them until you get to the request for https://juiceshop.f5agility.com.

 .. image:: images/burpjuice.png
   :width: 600 px

-8. Go ahead and choose to **Forward** that request.
-You may see some requests mixed in that are Google related.
-These are produced automatically by the browser.
-You can safely forward them.
+9. Go ahead and choose to **Forward** that request.
 #.
 As you can see Burp is a very powerful proxy that allows you to view each request as it is being made and potentially insert or modify that request before sending.
 #.
 Click on **Intercept is on** to turn it off so the rest of the requests load and then click it again to turn it back on so that it reads **Intercept is on**.
 #.
-Back in the Burp Browser the page should have loaded from the previous requests so just click the **Refresh** button in the browser.
+Back in the Burp Browser the page should have loaded from the previous requests so just click the **Refresh** button in the browser and **Dismiss** the popup.
 #.
 You may see a request or two for **socket.io** which is used for session persistence in the app.
 You can just forward them until you get to the following request for the default page:

 .. image:: images/defaultpage.png
   :width: 600 px

-13. Modify the request to fetch an evilfile.exe file from the server and click **Forward**.
+14. Modify the request to fetch an evilfile.exe file from the server and click **Forward**.

 .. image:: images/evilfile.png
   :width: 600 px

-14. Navigate to **Security > Event Logs > Application > Requests** and review the alert.
+15. Navigate to **Security > Event Logs > Application > Requests** and review the alert.
 Was it blocked?

+.. image:: images/evilalert.png
+  :width: 600 px

 ..
 NOTE:: Even though policy is in blocking mode individual elements can be very granularly configured to Alarm or Block.
 In practice you could have a Blocking policy with everything in Learning and Blocking settings only set to "Alarm".
 You can then methodically enable blocking for each individual element and validate the application.
 This gives you the utmost flexibility when moving from a Transparent to Blocking policy.

-.. image:: images/evilalert.png
-  :width: 600 px

-15. Navigate to **Security > Application Security > Policy Building > Learning and Blocking Settings > File Types** and enable **Block** for **Illegal file type**.
+16. Navigate to **Security > Application Security > Policy Building > Learning and Blocking Settings > File Types** and enable **Block** for **Illegal file type**.
 #.
 Click **Save** and **Apply Policy**.

-16. Back in Burp Console modify another request for **evilfile.exe** again and click **Forward**.
+17. Back in Burp Console modify another request for **evilfile.exe** again and click **Forward**.
 Just delete whatever URI is currently being called and replace it with ``evilfile.exe`` **Make sure the Host is set to juiceshop.f5agility.com and not a google site.
 If it is related to google just click forward until you get to the next juiceshop.f5agility.com "Host" request**.

 #.
 Navigate to **Security > Event Logs > Application > Requests** and review the alert.
 Was it blocked this time?